ETHZ-EDAC/TextileTestData/README.md

 ## License

-This dataset is licensed in accordance with the accompanying publication under:
+This dataset is licensed under CC BY 4.0.

-Creative Commons Attribution 4.0 International (CC BY 4.0)
+The associated publication may be subject to a different license.